iPhantasmic/iPhantasmic/README.md

 i'm [iPhantasmic](https://iphantasmic.com)!

 - i like to poke stuff (a.k.a.
 Penetration Testing) 👈
-- i have learnt to poke some stuff (OSCP, CRTP, GXPN) 👈
+- i have learnt to poke some stuff (OSCP, OSWE, OSWP, CRTP, GXPN) 👈
 - i am still learning to poke other stuff (OSCE3 soon...) 👈
 - i also like to write code to help others poke stuff 👈